BREAKING BAD HABITS

 By Constance Ray

-Each day, millions of Americans suffer with some form of substance dependency.
+Each day millions of Americans suffer with some form of substance dependency.
 This could be alcohol, nicotine, prescription medications, or illegal drugs.
-For many, addiction is part of a downward spiral that never seems to and.
+For many addiction is part of a downward spiral that never seems to end.
 But it does not have to be a life sentence and through counseling, treatment, and self-care, addiction is something that can be beaten.

-The Fix, and online website dedicated to helping people live soberly, explains that addictions are often swapped for other unhealthy habits.
+The Fix, an online website dedicated to helping people live soberly, explains that addictions are often swapped for other unhealthy habits.
 A person might stop smoking and turn to food to fill the void.
 A person with a shopping addiction may begin to over-focus on work to avoid temptation.
-Exercise, unlike overeating, is a positive substitution that serves as a distraction while strengthening the body and mind.
+Unlike overeating, exercise is a positive substitution that serves as a distraction while strengthening the body and mind.